tisztamo/Junior/prompt/format/shell.md

-A single shell script that creates everything is the preferred output
+A single shell script that creates everything.

+Assume Ubuntu. npm, nix, docker and jq are installed.